KhaledTolba/KhaledTolba/README.md

 I’m Khaled Ahmed full-stack developer currently seeking new opportunities in software development to kick-start my career and gain hands-on experience. continuously expanding my knowledge and sharpening my skills through personal projects and online courses.

 I Open to collaborate on projects or internships that allow me to contribute and grow as a developer.
 Let's connect and discuss how we can work together!
-You can reach me via.
+You can reach me via:

 <a href="https://linkedin.com/in/khaled-tolba111" target="_blank">
 <img src=https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white alt=linkedin style="margin-bottom: 5px;" />